Department of Economics

 ECO 581 Seminars on Research in Progress

 Drafts of papers, articles, and chapters of dissertations or books, prepared by graduate students, faculty members, or visiting scholars, are exposed to critical analysis by a series of seminars organized by field.
 The chief objectives are for the writers to receive the benefit of critical suggestions, for all participants to gain experience in criticism and uninhibited oral discussion, and for students and faculty members to become acquainted with the research work going on in the department.
-Third- and fourth-year graduate students are expected to attend; first- and second-year students and faculty members are invited to attend.
+Third-, and fourth- and fifth-year graduate students are expected to attend; first- and second-year students and faculty members are invited to attend.

 ECO 581A Microeconomics Theory Workshop